BioSystemsUM/DeepMol/docs/deepmol_docs/scaling.md

 d1 = deepcopy(data)
-scaler = StandardScaler() # Standardize features by removing the mean and scaling to unit variance. scaler.fit_transform(d1, inplace=True) # you can scale only a portion of the data by passing a columns argument with the indexes of the columns to scale d1.X # the data is much more homogeneous
+scaler = StandardScaler() # Standardize features by removing the mean and scaling to unit variance. d1 = scaler.fit_transform(d1) # you can scale only a portion of the data by passing a columns argument with the indexes of the columns to scale d1.X # the data is much more homogeneous
 ```